A year after the triple murder at 12 Harding Ave., investigators say they are still actively investigating the case and pursuing leads.

 “We cannot comment on suspects, however, we do believe this was a targeted attack and we are following all leads at our disposal to determine who is responsible for this horrific attack on three young men,” Guyotte wrote.

 Investigators are also still not commenting on a possible motive other than it not being a random act.
-However, Geoffrey Langton, a neighbor of 12 Harding Ave. told reporters that drugs had been poured over the bodies before they were discovered.

 Investigators also won’t comment on any evidence they have.
 Soon after the killings, however, investigators revealed the three victims were killed by “sharp force injuries of the neck.”
 Also, $5,000 in cash was left at the scene, WCVB-TV reported in November of 2011.